Sanitary Sewer

 The Wastewater System

 The City of Wenatchee provides sanitary sewer services to all residences within the City limits, north of the Wenatchee River bridge in Olds Station and in portions of the Sunnyslope area within the Growth Management Boundary.
+To view the the City of Wenatchee sanitary service area, please visit the City's GIS City Map, Maps

 Collection and Treatment City of Wenatchee Wastewater Treatment Plant UV building and secondary clarifier